 - 1. Make sure that your load does not exceed the rating of the AVS303. - The limits of the AVS303 are set for a window of 190-260 volts line to neutral.
-If a different window is required, please refer to your dealer. - Connections of the three phases from the mains (INCOMING CABLE) and to the load (OUTGOING CABLE) are made to the contactor.
-It is essential that the incoming NEUTRAL is connected to the terminal block. - 4.
+If a different window is required, please refer to your dealer. - 3.
+If an option board is fitted please ensure the d.i.l. switches are set correctly as detailed in the separate instructions. - 4.
+Connections of the three phases from the mains (INCOMING CABLE) and to the load (OUTGOING CABLE) are made to the contractor.
+It is essential that the incoming NEUTRAL is connected to the terminal block. - 5.
 On first switching on, there will be no output for approximately one minute while the AVS303 monitors the mains.
 For that period the yellow LED indicates that the mains are within acceptable limits, after which the green LED goes on and the load is connected.
-The red LED indicates that the mains is outside the window, and the load is disconnected. - 5.
+The red LED indicates that the mains is outside the window, and the load is disconnected. - 6.
 Frequency and Phase Error indications, where fitted, are by separate red LEDs.

-Model AVS303

 Current (Amps) 23 to1250

 Nominal voltage(V) 230/400

 Wait time (mins) 10 secs to 10 minutes

 Under-voltage disconnect(V) 190V (150 - 230V)

 Over-voltage disconnect(V) 260V (150 - 230V, also off)

 Hysteresis(V) 4

 Socket type direct via brass screw terminal

 Fused plug N/A

 RFI protection No

 Transient suppression Yes >6.5kA

 Spike protection(J) 160